charliejgodfrey/ChessEngine/README.md

 Trying to code a chess engine in c#

 ## Current To-Do List
-- add function for generating king and knight moves
+- implement the bitmasking to extract relevent bits for sliding move generation
 - import magics for sliding piece move generation